Doctrine of marshalling: United States

 In certain circumstances, that jurisprudence has also held that, while subrogation may normally render payment of a debt by a guarantor outside the scope of marshalling, equitable subordination may bring the assets of a guarantor within its reach.

 Civil law jurisdictions

 While marshalling is found only in common law jurisdictions, similar concepts exist in several of those governed by civil law.

-Scots law possesses the equivalent doctrine of "catholic securities", and Lord Reed, in a 2013 judgment of the United Kingdom Supreme Court described its effect as being similar to marshalling:
+Scots law possesses the equivalent doctrine of "catholic securities".
+Lord Reed, in a 2013 judgment of the United Kingdom Supreme Court, described its effect as being similar to marshalling: